denverks/CS-416-Dashboard-Project/test.md

 ### Query 1
 Analysis before indexing:
 <img width="1464" alt="Screenshot 2024-04-08 at 7 08 06 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/4893e79d-d406-45e3-b9e6-347510c78ec4">
+There is a relatively high cost of 102.90 for the table scan on `c`, which references the `Channel` table.
+1014 rows were searched.
+As for the nested loop inner join, the cost is extremely high, with a value of 3033.54.
+This is because there is a huge amount of rows to look through, which is 8373.
+Moreover, the index lookup on `v`, which references the `Video` table, costs 2.07.
+This is possible due to a small number of rows, which is 8.

 Attempt 1: `CREATE INDEX channelID_idx ON Video(channelID);`
 <img width="1461" alt="Screenshot 2024-04-08 at 7 16 12 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/d00e40e2-ca9c-44ec-89e8-994a86f7964f">
+Creating an index on `channelID` did not change the cost of anything.
+This is likely because the cardinality of it is equal to the original index for `channelID`.
+The costs for the nested loop inner join, table scan on `c`, and the index lookup on `v` all remain the same respectively.

 Attempt 2: `CREATE INDEX title_idx ON Video(title);`
 <img width="1455" alt="Screenshot 2024-04-08 at 7 20 05 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/35d7fcba-94aa-488b-ac37-1175d8f84288">
+Just like in the first attempt, creating an index on `title` did not change the cost of anything.
+This is likely because the cardinality of it is too low to affect any other operation.
+The costs for the nested loop inner join, table scan on `c`, and the index lookup on `v` all remain the same respectively.

 Attempt 3: `CREATE INDEX channel_title_idx ON Video(channelID, title);`
 <img width="1470" alt="Screenshot 2024-04-08 at 7 21 28 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/bfad6b6b-7dd7-4561-9e3c-9c3ba53d5d79">
+Just like in the first and second attempt, creating a single index on both `channelID` and `title` together did not change the cost of anything.
+This is plausible because in the first two attempts in which an index was added for each of them did not change the cost of anything.
+Therefore, the costs for the nested loop inner join, table scan on `c`, and the index lookup on `v` all remain the same respectively.

+**Final index design**: Because all three attempts yield the same results, the original version before any indexing is the final index design for this query.

 ### Query 2
 Analysis before indexing:
 <img width="1460" alt="Screenshot 2024-04-08 at 7 25 15 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/041499cc-7d4d-424d-bf4d-a6f04cc921b5">
+The second query shows similar statistics to those from the first query.
+One big difference is that this time there are two nested inner loop joins made.
+There is a relatively high cost of 102.90 for the table scan on `ch`, which references the `Channel` table.
+1014 rows were searched.
+The first nested loop inner join costs 5964.18, which is very high.
+As for the second nested loop inner join, the cost is noticeably lower, with a value of 3033.54.
+This is because there is a huge amount of rows to look through in both cases, which is 8373.
+Moreover, the index lookup on `v`, which references the `Video` table, costs 2.07.
+This is possible due to a small number of rows, which is 8.

 Attempt 1: `CREATE INDEX channelID_idx ON Video(channelID);`
 <img width="1467" alt="Screenshot 2024-04-08 at 7 27 06 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/65d81b68-fa72-479d-bc86-6b98777665ad">
+Creating an index on `channelID` did not change the cost of anything.
+This is likely because the cardinality of it is too low to affect any other operation.
+The costs for the two nested loop inner joins, table scan on `ch`, and the index lookup on `v` all remain the same respectively.

 Attempt 2: `CREATE INDEX categoryID_idx ON Video(CategoryID);`
 <img width="1468" alt="Screenshot 2024-04-08 at 7 29 16 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/caefbff0-b083-4503-a17e-244501e25288">
+Just like in the first attempt, creating an index on `categoryID` did not change the cost of anything.
+This is likely because the cardinality of it is too low to affect any other operation.
+The costs for the two nested loop inner joins, table scan on `ch`, and the index lookup on `v` all remain the same respectively.

 Attempt 3: `CREATE INDEX channel_category_idx ON Video(channelID, categoryID);`
 <img width="1458" alt="Screenshot 2024-04-08 at 7 39 36 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/b2d7bd93-ae30-48ea-bd76-ccb84b75dbf2">
+Just like in the first and second attempt, creating a single index on both `channelID` and `categoryID` together did not change the cost of anything.
+This is plausible because in the first two attempts in which an index was added for each of them did not change the cost of anything.
+Therefore, the costs for the two nested loop inner joins, table scan on `ch`, and the index lookup on `v` all remain the same respectively.

+**Final index design**: Because all three attempts yield the same results, the original version before any indexing is the final index design for this query.

 ### Query 3
 Analysis before indexing:
 <img width="1458" alt="Screenshot 2024-04-08 at 7 45 10 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/981643c7-9450-4660-8d00-c321be7ebeee">
+In the third query, because there is a subquery involved, then there are more table scans conducted.
+Just like in the second query, there are two nested loop inner joins.
+The first nested loop inner join costs 787.15, which is reasonable.
+However, if one were to look closely, this is very inefficient because the number of rows is 89.
+Meanwhile, the cost of the second nested loop inner join is considerably lower, with a value of 506.10.
+This is in spite of the fact that the number of rows is significantly higher, which is 803.
+Moreover, the index lookup on `v`, which references the `Video` table, costs 225.05, which is far more efficient than that of the second nested loop inner join while searching through the same amount of rows.

 Attempt 1: `CREATE INDEX viewCount_idx ON VideoStats(viewCount);`
 <img width="1467" alt="Screenshot 2024-04-08 at 7 47 16 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/8daf51c0-dfcd-4aa7-9f8b-e11fde8ff513">
+Creating an index for `viewCount` did not change the cost of anything.
+However, there is one notable difference.
+The first nested loop inner join remains 787.15.
+However, if one were to look closely, this is more efficient than it was before any indexing occurred because the number of rows is now 113, which is higher.
+As mentioned already, everything else stays the same.

 Attempt 2: `CREATE INDEX dislikes_idx ON VideoStats(dislikes);`
 <img width="1470" alt="Screenshot 2024-04-08 at 7 48 34 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/ab857933-35fc-4bb3-84c4-4681ae877eeb">
+Creating an index for `dislikes` also resulted in the same difference.
+The first nested loop inner join is still the same, at 787.15.
+However, if one were to look closely, this is more efficient than in the first attempt because the number of rows is now 189, which is higher, once again.
+As mentioned already, everything else stays the same.

 Attempt 3: `CREATE INDEX viewCount_dislikes_idx ON VideoStats(viewCount, dislikes);`
 <img width="1470" alt="Screenshot 2024-04-08 at 7 50 13 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/621411b3-5dac-4fa1-9194-e4c8c647b610">
+Creating a single index for both `viewCount` and `dislikes` yields identical results as in the first attempt.
+The first nested loop inner join stays 787.15, with 113 rows being searched.
+As mentioned already, everything else stays the same.

+**Final index design**: Attempt 2, which is the one with `dislikes_idx`, provides the best result because more rows are searched through all else held equal.

 ### Query 4
 Analysis before indexing:
 <img width="1461" alt="Screenshot 2024-04-08 at 7 53 21 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/b536711e-9800-4b38-8ffc-f92df73b3661">
+In the fourth query, there is a set operation involved, specifically `UNION`.
+This means that two queries are being checked.
+Since there are nested loop inner joins in both queries, then are two costs to be discussed.
+The first nested loop inner join costs 780.15, while looking up 157 rows.
+Meanwhile, the cost of the second nested loop inner join is slightly higher, with a value of 787.35.
+The number of rows is also slightly higher, which is 159.
+Moreover, the index lookup on `v`, which references the `Video` table, costs 287.55, while searching through an enormous 1428 rows.

 Attempt 1: `CREATE INDEX likes_idx ON VideoStats(likes);`
 <img width="1465" alt="Screenshot 2024-04-08 at 7 54 40 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/31be199d-5278-4bed-af6b-2fad17be002d">
+Creating an index for `likes` did not change many things, except for a few observations.
+The first nested loop inner join is still the same, at 780.15.
+However, if one were to look closely, this is more efficient than in the first attempt because the number of rows is now 209, which is higher.
+In the second nested loop inner join, even though the cost is the same at 787.35, the number of rows is lower at 123, rendering it more inefficient.
+Everything else was left unchanged.

 Attempt 2: `CREATE INDEX commentCount_idx ON VideoStats(commentCount);`
 <img width="1470" alt="Screenshot 2024-04-08 at 7 55 59 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/dd450b71-276a-4a2b-ba9c-1113e931d31c">
+Creating an index for `commentCount` yielded similar results.
+The first nested loop inner join is still the same, at 780.15.
+However, if one were to look closely, this is more efficient than in the first attempt because the number of rows is now 209, which is higher.
+In the second nested loop inner join, even though the cost is the same at 787.35, the number of rows is higher at 195, making it more efficient.
+Everything else was left unchanged.

 Attempt 3: `CREATE INDEX likes_commentCount_idx ON VideoStats(likes, commentCount);`
 <img width="1469" alt="Screenshot 2024-04-08 at 7 57 14 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/72da8bfe-9547-4bdd-be0c-91eff5a75d56">
+Creating a single index for both `likes` and `commentCount` yields identical results as in the first attempt.
+The first nested loop inner join stays 780.15, with 209 rows being searched.
+The second nested loop inner join stays 787.35 at 123 rows.
+As mentioned already, everything else stays the same.

+**Final index design**: Attempt 2, which is the one with `commentCount_idx`, provides the best result because more rows are searched through all else held equal.